Women win landmark UK divorce battle over husbands' wealth lies

 However, she then learned that he had been in discussions with investment bankers earlier in 2012 regarding plans to float AppSense, and an article in the Wall Street Journal suggested the company's worth to be between $750 million and $1 billion.

-In her judgment, Supreme Court judge Brenda Hale said Alison Sharland had been "deprived of a full and fair hearing of her claims" because of his "fraud".
+In her judgement, Supreme Court judge Brenda Hale said Alison Sharland had been "deprived of a full and fair hearing of her claims" because of his "fraud".

 Gohill accepted 270,000 pounds in 2004 after divorcing her ex-husband but later discovered he had hidden his true worth from her after he was charged with money-laundering offences.